Communote/communote.github.io/doc/install_communote.md

    ```

 2. Download a JDBC driver for your database management system.
 The installation of the driver, which is a JAR file, will be described in the individual installation sections.
-  * PostgreSQL: the JDBC driver is available at https://jdbc.postgresql.org/download.html.
+  * PostgreSQL: the JDBC driver is available at [https://jdbc.postgresql.org/download.html](https://jdbc.postgresql.org/download.html).
 You should typically pick the current JDBC42 driver but please also read the documentation on that page.
     * _Note: if you are using the Linux or Windows installation package this step can be skipped because the driver is already contained_
-  * MySQL: the JDBC driver can be downloaded from http://dev.mysql.com/downloads/connector/j/.
+  * MySQL: the JDBC driver can be downloaded from [http://dev.mysql.com/downloads/connector/j/](http://dev.mysql.com/downloads/connector/j/).
 You need a driver with version 5.1.x (e.g. 5.1.39).
-  * Microsoft SQL-Server: the JDBC driver is available at http://jtds.sourceforge.net/.
+  * Microsoft SQL-Server: the JDBC driver is available at [http://jtds.sourceforge.net/](http://jtds.sourceforge.net/).
-  * Oracle: the JDBC driver can be downloaded from http://jtds.sourceforge.net/.
+  * Oracle: a suitable JDBC Thin driver can be downloaded from [http://www.oracle.com/technetwork/indexes/downloads/index.html](http://www.oracle.com/technetwork/indexes/downloads/index.html).
 You should take the ojdbc6.jar.
 3. Download the Communote package you want to install from [GitHub](https://github.com/Communote/communote-server/releases).

 Now you can install Communote by following the steps in section 2.3.2 if you selected a Windows or Linux installation package or the instructions of section 2.3.3 if you want to use the WAR file.